csomgyula/select2/doc/sync2.md

     output event unselect(i) =
     selected[i] = false

-    # check whether this is not the waker
+    # check whether this thread is not the waker
     internal event is_not_waker(i) =
     if not waker == i:

-       # change waker to this thread
+       # change waker to point to this thread
        internal event set_waker(i)
        waker = i

-       # check whether other thread is active
+       # check whether the other thread is active
        internal event is_other_active_in_change(i) =
        if active[i + 1]:

-           # tell other thread the change
+           # if other thread is active tell it about the change
            internal event yield_waker_change(i)
            waker_change = true

-           # wait until other thread acknowledges
+           # wait until the other thread acknowledges the change
            internal event is_waker_change_acked(i)
            while waker_change: yield